AAFC-BICoE/dina-ui/README.md

 The UI should be available on port 2015.

+## Attaching VS Code debugger to a running Java app:

+For breakpoints and inspection:

+1. Open the VS Code Run menu (Ctrl + Shift + D).
+2. Run "Attach Java".

 ## VS Code Error: command 'java.execute.workspaceCommand' not found

 If you get this error using VS Code Remote, you may need to uninstall VS Code's Lombok extension from the host VS Code.